 Our hope for each puppy is that their loving new homes will protect them so that they will never face the harsh treatment and neglect their mother did.
 Rory's life and those of her puppies could have so easily ended tragically, on the end of a chain, out in the cold.
 Instead, all 10 puppies are healthy and strong, and have eagerly started their new lives.
 Though it has been hard to see the puppies leave us, they will always hold a place in our hearts and will be a part of Home for Life® forever.
 No matter what the future holds, they will always have a home at our sanctuary.

 At the time of the news stories about the puppies and all the interest that followed from around the country about them we also had some inquiries about adopting Rory, but those who had asked about her never returned our questionnaire we used to screen potential owners nor otherwise followed up.

-Now spayed and fully recovered from her ordeal and hard work raising her 10 puppies, Rory has become a member in good standing of Spiderman's group: all the dogs are comparable in energy level and get along so well; what the rat terriers Jake and Tipper lack in size compared to the others, they make up with plenty of attitude.
-For a dog who likely lived on a chain her entire life, Rory finally has had the chance to run freely and safely in our fenced meadows and has found freedom, friendship and a place to belong at Home for Life.
+Now spayed and fully recovered from her ordeal and hard work raising her 10 puppies, Rory has become a member in good standing of Spiderman's group: all the dogs—Tony, Caden, Spider and Bullwinkle—are comparable in energy level and get along so well and Rory is the queen of the group!
+For a dog who likely lived on a chain her entire life, Rory finally has had the chance to run freely and safely in our fenced meadows and has found freedom, friendship and a place to belong at Home for Life®.
 She is a special favorite of our staff who have been part of her remarkable journey—she never lost her sweet nature in spite of all she has gone through.

-If you would like to sponsor Rory, please fill out this form.
+If you would like to sponsor Rory, please click on one of the buttons below.